Candidates and Campaigns

 Published by the Barbara Lee Family Foundation (BLFF) and the Center for American Women and Politics (CAWP)

-In April 2015, BLFF and CAWP launched Presidential Gender Watch 2016, a project to track, analyze, and illuminate gender dynamics in the 2016 presidential election.
+Highlights from the report about Presidential Gender Watch 2016, a project to track, analyze, and illuminate gender dynamics in the 2016 presidential election.
 With the help of expert scholars and practitioners, PGW worked for 21 months to further public understanding of how gender influences candidate strategy, voter engagement and expectations, media coverage, and electoral outcomes in campaigns for the nation’s highest executive office.
-This report outlines key ways in which gender was at play in the presidential election.

 Report